nkarl/nkarl.github.io/src/content/blog/2024-05-13-touching-grass-in-boise.md

 I went to Boise for the weekend to attend my friend Jarren's wedding.
 We had a blast!

+I also want to make a note about the Smash Burger at the airport.
+I had a double bacon burger and it was amazing.
+It was fresh and juicy and just right amount of saltiness.
+I will remember the taste for a long time.

-I had to wait for the flight back to Orange County, and there was no grass to touch at the Boise airport.
-Instead, I wrote something about touching grass in Haskell.
+Other than that, I had to wait a bit for the flight back to Orange County.
+Sadly, there was no grass to touch at the Boise airport.
+Since I have been learning functional programming for the past year, I decided to write about touching grass in Haskell instead.

 <blockquote style='color:green;font-size:1em;padding:0 0.75em;margin-left:2em'>
 <p>